usydnlp2/usydnlp2.github.io/README.md

 ## About Workshop

-**Toxicity Dual Detection Workshop** will be held within The Web Conference [(WWW)](https://www2022.thewebconf.org/) between 25th - 29th, 2022.
+**Toxicity Dual Detection Workshop** will be held within the The Web Conference [(WWW)](https://www2022.thewebconf.org/) between 25th - 29th, 2022.
 The workshop date will be released in Dec 2021.

 ### Workshop Description